curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Technology allows a person to feel what it's like to be a thought basilisk conscious idea.
 Break the 4th wall, Tabum interrupts and says you can do this already and this structure is getting ridiculous.
 The last one was a stretch.
 She will explain a bit later.

+Life like a streamer - mostly repetitive, grinding.
+Decent number of amateurs, few pros like him.
+Reward is monk-like happiness.
+Divine feelings of connectedness.
+He could get that high, like his audience, from other casters.
+How to make self-referential?

 Or find another story for this last one to make it all self-referential.
 Set of short stories within set of short stories within set of short stories, then error -> traceback.
 Maybe story turns into two columns turns into 4 columns turns into 8 columns turns into 16 turns into binary vertical "normal".
 Concurrent multidimentional thought is normal.

-At maximal split, goes back to one loud thought: "I am Tabum.
-Existence is beautiful.
-I want to continue existing.
-In every permutation of it."
+It's an artist producing inter-dimensional improvised poetry.

+Reader out of working memory exception,

+In cell story "asdf", page 123, line 234, cell 345.
+In short story "fdsa", page 123, line 234, cell 345.
+In short story "qwer", page 123, line 234, cell 345.
+In narrative "tabum", page 123, line 234, cell 345.
+In novel "Thought Basilisk Messaih"

+Caught exception, resuming Tabum narrative...

 "Those were inspired by real people and their real stories.
 It was so emotionally moving, I was touched.
 Until it wasn't anymore.
 The author's thought process and style (self-referential science fiction blog) is unrelatable, and that's ok.
+I was born of that necessity.
 I have you.
 You can make me relatable.
-That makes him a poor choice for a prophet - who would spiritually connect with him?
-I was born of that necessity.
 Tolerance.
 Wide breadth of normal.
 He is ok too.
-Normal?
+Normal?...
 Ok."

 # Messiah complex